Every stop on the Sussex’s September visit

 The Sussexes will focus on charity work during their time in the UK and Germany

-The Duke and Duchess of Sussex are set to return to the UK next week, as part of a whistlestop tour focusing on their charity ventures.
+The Duke and Duchess of Sussex have returned to the UK as part of a whistle-stop tour focusing on their charity ventures.

 A spokesperson for Meghan Markle and Prince Harry previously said they plan to visit the UK and Germany to attend several charity events “close to their hearts”.